The algebraic boundary of the sonc cone: The -Discriminant

 The two remaining regular subdivision are induced by faces $F$ of the Newton polytope $\cN(A)$.
 The corresponding positive discriminants are simply the positive $(A\cap F)$-discriminants of the corresponding faces, and they are given by

-The boundary of the sonc cone in the affine space $2a_0 = a_2 = a_5 = 2$ is shown in Figure~\ref{fig:SimplexCone}, with the discriminants $D_0(\ba)$ and $D_1(\ba)$.
-In this figure, the boundary of the sonc cone seems to be disconnected is an artifact of numerical instabilities, which occur due to the severe singularities of $D_1(\ba)$ along the line $\ba(s) = (1, 0, 2, s , -4, 2)$.
+The boundary of the sonc-cone in the affine space $2a_0 = a_2 = a_5 = 2$ is shown in Figure~\ref{fig:SimplexCone}, with the discriminants $D_0(\ba)$ and $D_1(\ba)$.
+In this figure, the boundary of the sonc-cone seems to be disconnected is an artifact of numerical instabilities, which occur due to the severe singularities of $D_1(\ba)$ along the line $\ba(s) = (1, 0, 2, s , -4, 2)$.

 \end{example}